Evilazaro/contoso-arch-center/_docs/contoso-app-arch-fund/architecture-styles/microservices-content.md

 - **Lack of governance**.
 The decentralized approach to building microservices has advantages, but it can also lead to problems.
 You may end up with so many different languages and frameworks that the application becomes hard to maintain.
 It may be useful to put some project-wide standards in place, without overly restricting teams' flexibility.
 This especially applies to cross-cutting functionality such as logging.

 - **Network congestion and latency**.
 The use of many small, granular services can result in more interservice communication.
 Also, if the chain of service dependencies gets too long (service A calls B, which calls C...), the additional latency can become a problem.
 You will need to design APIs carefully.
-Avoid overly chatty APIs, think about serialization formats, and look for places to use asynchronous communication patterns like [queue-based load leveling](../patterns/queue-based-load-leveling-content/).

 - **Data integrity**.
 With each microservice responsible for its own data persistence.
 As a result, data consistency can be a challenge.
 Embrace eventual consistency where possible.